How well do you connect with others?

 Where did s/he attend elementary or high school?
 Has s/he continued education beyond that?
 Would s/he like to get an advanced degree?
 Is s/he pursuing courses or seminars to enhance her or his growth?

 Did sh/e recently move into the area?
 Need any help getting settled or finding things?
-Need to know about the community or community resources?
+Looking for a new church?
 Financially challenged?
 Is there anything that I or we can reasonably do to help?

 Dinner or dessert –

-At this point you may wish to take your connection to the next level.
+At this point, you may wish to take your connection to the next level.
 You could simply ask something like, “How would you like to get together for coffee?”
-Perhaps even be more bold and say, “We’d like to have you over for dessert, would you be interested?”
+Perhaps even be bolder and say, “We’d like to have you over for dessert, would you be interested?”

-Confront – with permission, address his or her failures or mistakes with gentleness, truth, and care so that s/he may change, grow and improve.
+e.
+Confront – with permission, address his or her failures, mistakes, or sins with gentleness, truth, and love so that s/he may change, grow and improve.